Andemanden/Open-Season/README.md

 ## Description
 This first person hunting game gives an expirience in pico-8 similar to the game Duck Hunt.
-Based on the Nintedo™ game Duck Hunt
+Based on the Nintedo™ game Duck Hunt.

 ### Features
 **Maps**